Models and tools

 The IEA-ETSAP community leads a major initiative for open-source solutions for energy scenario modelling needs.
 The staff of the Energy Modelling Lab is actively involved in the ETSAP Community.
 We participate in international collaboration on continuously improving the TIMES model and are committed to documenting innovations and sharing knowledge.

 We use the model in two ways.
-In the top-down approach, the model designates the optimal path to a certain goal.
-For example, net zero emissions in 2050 on country level.
+In the top-down approach, the model designates the optimal path to a certain target.
+A target could be net zero emissions in 2050 at the country level.
 In the bottom-up approach, the model can test the impact of new policies such as a CO2 tax or the phasing out of biomass.

 ENERGY ISLAND